AfE-Turm

-AfE-Turm ('AfE Tower') was a 38-storey (32 office floors), 116 m skyscraper in the Westend district of Frankfurt, Germany.
+AfE-Turm ('AfE Tower') was a 38-storey (30 floors on its south side and 22 floors on its north side), 116 m skyscraper in the Westend district of Frankfurt, Germany.
 It was the tallest building in Frankfurt from 1972-1974.

 The building was part of the Bockenheim campus of the Johann Wolfgang Goethe University and until 2013 housed the offices and seminar rooms of the departments of Social Sciences and Education.
 AfE is an acronym for Abteilung für Erziehungswissenschaft (Department of Pedagogy); however, this department never moved in because it was closed before the construction of the tower was finished, which happened in 1972.
 The tower was demolished on 2 February 2014.

 Background

 Planning and construction of AfE-Turm began in the early 1960s.
 The building became necessary in 1961, when the College of Pedagogy was incorporated into the University, and the old Bettinaschule in the Westend turned out to be inadequate, even as a provisional arrangement.
 The building inherently lacked the required functionality.

 The north side of the tower housed the library of the social sciences, as well as seminar rooms with 1.5 times the floor height.
 The south side consisted of offices only a single floor high, which required an intricate system of staircases and split-levels between the two halves, considerably complicating orientation.
 After the construction, a cafeteria was established in the top floor, but was closed for lack of popularity.
 This floor was not accessible with all lifts, and was considered a hard-to-find secret due to the good view in all directions.
 The student-managed TuCa (Tower Café) on the ground floor was cleared by the police at the behest of the university administration, in order to open a café managed by the Studentenwerk, named the C'AfE.
 Since the beginning of 2007, the TuCa sat "in exile" on the fifth floor.

 The tower was designed for 2,500 students.
 However, the building was occupied since its opening with a multiple of that.
 As a result, the seven elevators had waiting periods of up to fifteen minutes.

 In August 2005, a university employee was killed in an accident when her lift got stuck between two floors, and she attempted to exit.
 It is still controversial whether this accident was a result of human error or a series of almost daily failures of the building's technology.
 Since the tower was to be demolished within the next few years, the university administration had to avoid all non-essential renovation work.
 At intervals, however, façade repairs had to be carried out.

 The tower was a popular destination for student protests, as it could be completely sealed off with relatively few helpers, in contrast to most other buildings of the university.
 The dramatically worsened study conditions within the tower in recent years were another motive.
 The resulting tower blockades were an integral part of periodic protests at the Goethe University for many years.